Home

 Pittsburgh Tribune-Review

-As a community service, Minerd.com and the Pittsburgh Tribune-Review have been working in partnership since 2001 to publish old postcards from our archives depicting scenes throughout Pittsburgh and the Western Pennsylvania region.
+As a community service, the Pittsburgh Tribune-Review and Minerd.com Archives worked together in partnership from 2001 to 2008 to publish old postcards depicting scenes throughout Pittsburgh and the Western Pennsylvania region.

-These images generally have a specific connection to one or members of the Minard- Minerd- Miner- Minor family.
-This page contains a visual summary of this series, which can be seen on Sundays in the "Focus" magazine section of the newspaper.
+These images generally have a specific connection to one or members of the extended Minard- Minerd- Miner- Minor family.
+This page contains a visual summary of this series, which appeared on Sundays in the "Focus" magazine section.

 ~ 2008 ~

-Left: Color-tinted postcard shows the Youghiogheny River in the foreground and a bird's-eye view of Dawson, Fayette County (published March 30, 2008 and Sept.
-2, 2007).
+Above left: Color-tinted postcard shows the Youghiogheny River in the foreground and a bird's-eye view of Dawson, Fayette County (published March 30, 2008 and also on Sept.
+2, 2007, and seen in the Minerd.com biography of Charles Edward McKnight).
 Right: Undated postcard shows three men standing on the corner near the Buckman House hotel on Main Street in Rockwood, Somerset County, PA (published on Feb.
 3, 2008 and seen in the Minerd.com biography of Edith [Younkin] Miller).

 ~ 2007 ~

-Left: Postcard postmarked 1913 shows muddy Morgantown Street in Fairchance, Fayette County, PA (published on Dec.
+Above left: Postcard postmarked 1913 shows muddy Morgantown Street in Fairchance, Fayette County, PA (published on Dec.
 16, 2007 and seen in the Minerd.com biography of Margaret (Hoye) McClain).
-Right: Unpaved street and utility poles on South Commercial Street in Ohiopyle, Fayette County, PA in the early 1900s (published Nov.
+Right: Unpaved street and utility poles on South Commercial Street in Ohiopyle, Fayette County, PA, early 1900s (published Nov.
 4, 2007 and seen in the Minerd.com biography of Mary (Leonard) Potter).

 Copyright © 2001-2007 Mark A. Miner